genfuture/depaulai/README.md

    pip install requests icalendar transformers datasets torch sumy

 ## Configuration
-The config.json file stores the trained model configuration, including the model path and hyperparameters for fine-tuning.
+The config.json file contains the configuration for the pre-trained model used for fine-tuning.

 ## Usage
 1. Run the script to generate event-based Q&A pairs: